simoncblyth/opticks/notes/story_of_opticks_review.rst

 * starting fresh, although painful, often quicker and easier than working with old code

-  * reality : have to do both, develop new and work with old
+  * pragmatic reality : have to do both, develop new and work with old

 * when learning new API need to not be constrained by existing code
 * learn in unconstrained standalone tests but develop API usable from existing code